 Less affluent U.S. and European consumers are focused on seeking the best possible prices.
 This means that revenues have been strong at so-called “dollar stores” in America, and at other outlets that are known for exceptionally low prices.
 Elsewhere, many retailers, including department stores, are forced to offer special prices on a frequent basis.

-Over the long term, the most exciting markets in retail industry growth may be emerging nations, such as South Africa, China, India and Brazil.
+Over the long-term, the most exciting markets for retail industry growth may be emerging nations such as South Africa, China, India and Brazil.
 In China, many of the world’s leading retail chains have opened large numbers of stores and new malls have been developed at a rapid clip, even in remote cities.
 This retail trend in China includes middle-of-the-road chains such as Nike and Starbucks, automotive centers including car dealers and tire and accessory stores such as Goodyear, as well as the world’s top luxury retailers, including Chanel, Louis Vuitton and Fendi.
-The government in India is taking small steps to open up the Indian market to foreign retail chains, but it remains a difficult environment due to regulatory issues and supply chain problems.
+The government in India is taking small steps to open the Indian market to foreign retail chains, but it remains a difficult environment due to regulatory issues and supply chain problems.

-In the U.S. and Europe, many businesses outside of the luxury field have repositioned themselves as providers of high-value, reasonably priced merchandise.
+In the U.S. and Europe, many businesses outside the luxury field have repositioned themselves as providers of high-value, reasonably-priced merchandise.
 Household product makers are emphasizing lower-priced soaps and detergents, or high-value larger packages.
-Even companies that were already known for reasonably priced goods have changed strategy to some degree.
+Even companies that were already known for reasonably-priced goods have changed strategy to some degree.
 Many fashion-conscious women have become more conservative about the amount they are willing to spend on clothing.